-Jayson Beckman is Acting Branch Chief of the International Trade and Development Branch in the Market and Trade Economics Division.
+Jayson Beckman is an Economist in the Agricultural Policy and Models Branch in the Market and Trade Economics Division.
 He is engaged in a variety of research projects related to policy, including trade, energy, and agricultural policy.
 Most recently, he has conducted research on trade agreements, tax policy, and biofuels.

 Jayson received a Ph.D. in Agricultural Economics in 2008 from Purdue University.
 He received an M.S.
 (2005) and B.S.
 (2003) from the University of Arkansas.